 Getting into my own space was a needed luxury.

 My French Easel has been one of my faithful friends since I was 16.
+I would haul this back and forth from home to school for my art classes in high school and college.

-Many artists use pochade boxes like the Open M, and I’ve tried out several like the Craftech Sienna – I’m not a fan of such a small paint mixing area and I like my palette at waist level, not crammed right under my painting at shoulder height.
+Many artists use pochade boxes like the Open M, and I’ve tried out several like the Craftech Sienna.
+I’m not a fan of such a small paint mixing area and I like my palette at waist level, not crammed right under my painting at shoulder height.

 Freedom of movement to paint with gusto is more important to me than a lighter backpack.
 Considering their popularity though, other artists must have found some way to enjoy painting with them.